 But because those free concerts drew too many people to Amsterdam — overwhelming the city, the trains, and the police — nowadays they are a) all located on the outskirts of the city, and b) no longer free.

-The throngs lining the streets and canals wear orange, the national color (after all, the Queen hails from the House of Orange).
+The throngs lining the streets and canals wear orange, the national color (after all, the King hails from the House of Orange).
 Take ‘throngs’ literally – particularly in the city’s center where you’ll be shoulder to shoulder with other revelers.

 The beer flows freely, though mostly in the form of reduced-alcohol ‘event beer,’ which is served in plastic containers that come with a deposit fee.